 After returning home to Minnesota, Ruth resumes her familiar relationship with Duke.
 Once at college, her safe existence is upended when she meets confident and free-spirited Gisela, and further unravels when the two women fall in love.

 The lives of Ruth, Gisela and Duke entwine while Ruth embarks on a journey of self-discovery, full of dangerous social repercussions that takes her from Minnesota to the ocean of California.
 As WWII escalates, each faces a test of their fortitude, and Ruth must finally find a way to defy social backlash or lose the woman she loves.

-The Winter Loon has been named a 2017 Forward INDIES Book of the Year Awards Winner in the LGBT Category
+The Winter Loon has been named a 2017 Foreword INDIES Book of the Year Awards Silver Winner in the LGBT Category